sr39/gizmo-debug/scripts/gizmo_documentation.md

 + Avoid repetition of code, write a function instead.
 Break up long functions into smaller more manageable pieces.

-+ Preprocessor macros (compile-time flags) that have arguments should be avoided if possible (do whatever you can to minimize the number of compile-time flags.
++ Preprocessor macros (compile-time flags) that have arguments should be avoided if possible (but do whatever you can to minimize the number of compile-time flags).
 If needed, their names should be fully capitalized.
-They should always be named with a consistent scheme (as currently in the code, where for example all the galaxy star formation flags begin with "GALSF\_").
+They should always be named with a consistent prefix naming scheme (as currently in the code, where for example all the galaxy star formation flags begin with `GALSF_`).

-+ Magic numbers (including numerical constants) in the code should be avoided and instead be replaced by a symbolic constant(all uppercase) declared with #ifdef in a header file.
++ Magic numbers (including numerical constants) in the code should be avoided and instead be replaced by a symbolic constant (all uppercase) declared with #ifdef in a header file.

 + Address all warnings emitted by the compiler when compiled with "-Wall".
 Unless there are very or necessary good reasons, the code should compile without any warning (not without a crash, without a *warning*).